iiasa/message-ix-models/doc/api/report/index.rst

 See also:

-- `“Reporting” project board <https://github.com/orgs/iiasa/projects/3>`_ on GitHub, tracking ongoing development.
 - ``global.yaml``, the :doc:`reporting/default-config`.
+- Documentation for :mod:`genno`, :mod:`ixmp.reporting`, and :mod:`message_ix.reporting`.
+- `“Reporting” project board <https://github.com/orgs/iiasa/projects/3>`_ on GitHub for the initial development of these features.

 .. toctree::
    :hidden: